small shrimps, fish and crabs

 The flamenco dancer of the cuttlefish world, the flamboyant cuttlefish is a perpetual color machine, continually flashing vibrant yellow, maroon, brown, white and red along its body.
 "Within seconds of emerging from the egg, they show these beautiful dark markings contrasting with brilliant pink tentacles," says Brett.
 "It's incredible—unmatched in the animal kingdom!"

 This small but feisty cuttlefish can be found walking along the seafloor on arms and fins—a rarer mode of transit for these otherwise adept swimmers.
 Unlike other cuttlefish species, the flamboyant cuttlefish doesn't dart away when threatened.
 It remains stationary, flashes its hypnotic color scheme and pulses its fins.
-While the flamboyant cuttle isn't poisonous to the touch, some researchers believe they would be harmful, maybe deadly, if ingested.
+Its bold coloration has long been suspected of signaling toxicity, but recent research hasn't found evidence to support the claim.
+It's possible the bright coloration is more of an elaborate bluff than a deadly giveaway.

 Flamboyant cuttlefish are cephalopods related to squid, octopus and chambered nautilus.
 The cuttlefish's flat body allows it to live and hover near the ocean bottom where it finds its favorite food.
 An outer shell once covered the cuttlefish's body but has since evolved into a porous internal shell called a cuttlebone.
 The cuttlefish varies its buoyancy by varying the amount gas and liquid held in the holes of the shell.